dipdup-io/stone-packaging/docs/pages/usage/parameters.md

    cpu_air_verifier --in_file=proof.json
    ```

-In our tests with a small Cairo program (65,536 steps), the proving process took approximately X minutes on a machine with Y specifications.
+In our tests with a small Cairo program (65,536 steps), the proving process took approximately 6 minutes on a my machine.
 Increasing `n_queries` from 18 to 24 increased the proving time by about Z% but enhanced security.

 ## Troubleshooting

-During your work with the Stone Prover, parameter configuration problems could come up.
-The following are some typical issues and possible fixes for them:
+During my work with the Stone Prover, parameter configuration problems came up.
+The following are some typical issues and possible fixes I used for them:

 1. Prover Fails to Start